 • Volunteer Activities

 Each month the number of points awarded will be collated and posted.
 The team with the most points at the end of the school year will be given bragging rights, a trophy and a treat day.
+Vygotsky has been the winner for three years in a row!
 GO TEAM!!

 The NSCECE Early Years Community Development Centre is located onsite and is available to students.
 The Centre offers a wide range of materials to support practicum, course assignments and to encourage the general pursuit of knowledge beyond specific class requirements.